 The most epic Santa Marta hike I did was from the city to Playa Blanca.
 You could take a boat there from Rodadero, but hiking is much more of an adventure.

 I didn’t actually do this, but no post about hiking in Santa Marta would be complete without The Lost City.
 La Ciudad Perdida is a 4 to 6-day trek to an archeological site older than Machu Pichu.

-Did you enjoy this list of breathtaking Santa Marta hikes?
-If so, please share it and/or leave a comment below.
+Did you enjoy this list of things to do in Santa Marta hikes?
+If so, please share it with your friends.